nickjj/ansible-user/README.md

 user_local_ssh_key_path: ~/.ssh/id_rsa.pub
 ```

-The local ssh key path will be transferred from your workstation to the server being provisioned.
+The local ssh key path will be transferred from your workstation to the server(s) being provisioned.

 ## Example playbook